Problems and questions that often arise

 The important thing is to communicate with the victim in the first place:

-- Make it clear that the victim is not to blame
+- making clear that the victim is not to blame;

-- Do not ask questions that could cause stress and a feeling of powerlessness in the victim
+- not asking questions that could cause stress and a feeling of powerlessness in the victim.

 Talking about violence with your patient